Amalric of Jerusalem

 Amalric (Amaury; 1136 – 11 July 1174), formerly known in historiography as Amalric I, (Note: The name of a later king of Jerusalem, Aimery of Lusignan, was frequently mistranscribed as "Amaury", leading to him being known as "Amaury II" and the true Amaury as "Amaury I".) was the king of Jerusalem from 1163 until his death.
-His Muslim adversaries described him as the bravest and cleverest of the crusader kings.
+His Muslim adversaries described him as the bravest and cleverest of the Crusader kings.

 Amalric was the younger son of King Fulk and Queen Melisende.
 His elder brother, King Baldwin III, served as their mother's co-ruler.
 Melisende made Amalric the count of Jaffa, and he took her side in her conflict with Baldwin until Baldwin deposed her in 1152.
-From 1154 Amalric was fully reconciled with his brother and made count of both Jaffa and Ascalon.
-In 1157 he married Agnes of Courtenay despite the misgivings of the Church and had two children with her, Sibylla and Baldwin.
+From 1154, Amalric was fully reconciled with his brother and was made count of both Jaffa and Ascalon.
+In 1157, he married Agnes of Courtenay despite the misgivings of the Church and had two children with her, Sibylla and Baldwin.
 When his brother died in 1163, Amalric was obliged to leave Agnes in order to be recognized as king.
 He was crowned on 18 February.

 Amalric's reign was marked by a ceaseless struggle with the Muslim atabeg of Damascus and Aleppo, Nur al-Din Zengi, and persistent attempts to subjugate Egypt.
 In his first invasion he induced the vizier, Dirgham, to pay tribute, and in the following two he supported the rival vizier, Shawar, against Dirgham and Nur al-Din's general Shirkuh.
 Nur al-Din took advantage of the king's expeditions to Egypt to wreak havoc on the kingdom and the northern crusader states, Antioch and Tripoli, and Amalric had to intervene in the north as well.
 Throughout his reign Amalric sought support of Western European rulers in his struggle against the Muslims of Syria and Egypt, but concluded the most concrete alliance with the Byzantine emperor, Manuel I Komnenos, whose grandniece Maria became Amalric's second wife.
 They had a daughter, Isabella.

-In 1167 Amalric again prevented Shirkuh from seizing Egypt and took Alexandria.
+In 1167, Amalric again prevented Shirkuh from seizing Egypt and took Alexandria.
 Without waiting for the Byzantines, and in contravention of his treaty with Shawar, he invaded Egypt in 1167–68 with the intention to conquer it, but it fell to Shirkuh instead.
 Shirkuh died in 1169, and Amalric launched an invasion in concert with Manuel, but the two armies cooperated poorly and failed in their attempt.
 Shirkuh's successor, Saladin, emerged as a major threat.
 Amalric's only son, Baldwin, started exhibiting symptoms of leprosy during Amalric's lifetime.
 Amalric sought a husband for his daughter, Sibylla, but her suitor, Count Stephen I of Sancerre, declined and left the kingdom.
 While trying to take advantage of the confusion in Syria following the death of Nur al-Din in 1174, Amalric caught dysentery and died on 11 July.
 He was succeeded by his son, Baldwin IV.